blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_intro.md

 Below we chart the modeled 2020 turnout gap in each state along with the average gap
-(a bit over 60%, marked by a vertical orange line) to illustrate the range seen among the states (and DC).
+(about -9%, marked by a vertical orange line) to illustrate the range seen among the states (and DC).
 Since these turnout estimates are produced from a model–more on this below–we also include 90% confidence intervals for our estimates.